hugo-sid/hugo-blog-awesome/README.md

 - Syntax highlighting
 - RSS feed
 - No jQuery, Bootstrap
-- 100/100 Google Lighthouse score
+- 100/100 Google PageSpeed Insights score on all 4 metrics

 ## Screenshots